ankitmishradev/advanced-icon/README.md

 - inheritedWidget
 - or any other methods used for state management in flutter.

-We will use setState to illustrate state management of `AdvancedIcon`.
+Let's illustrate state management of `AdvancedIcon` using `setState`.
 First create a `stateful` widget then in private class define a property which holds current state of `AdvancedIcon` and define a function to change current state on every user interaction as follows:

 ```dart
 AdvancedIconState _state = AdvancedIconState.primary;